sandervandevelde/MQTTBrokerPrivatePreview/README.md

 **Feedback:**  At the end of the preview, we will capture additional feedback using this form.

-**Cost to use:**  For this release, MQTT Broker is available for no additional charge.
+**Cost to use:**  For this release, MQTT is available for no additional charge.
 You will be charged for routing MQTT messages through Event Grid subscriptions (https://azure.microsoft.com/en-us/pricing/details/event-grid/).

 ## Post private preview program
 When the private preview program ends, or when your tests are complete, configuration will be saved but